iotexproject/iotex-docs/docs/developer/hardware/pebble-backend-configuration.md

 # Deploy your own backend service

-You can configure your own backend service to receive the data from your Pebble Trackers.
+You can configure your own backend service to receive the data from your Pebbles.
 The backend service will allow you to archive, visualize, and even send the data to a IoTeX Blockchain Smart Contract.

 ## Hardware Requirements